Chemistry at work

 The foam liner material shall be Ethafoam® 221 PGB manufactured by Dow Chemical Co or an approved equivalent.
 The foam shall be a multicellular, closed-cell polyethylene plastic foam with a density of 1.8-2.2 lbs/cubic foot.
 The cell size shall be 3.0-3.7 mm.

 The cells of the foam liner shall be open and hollow on the surface facing inward towards the pipe.
 The smooth polyethylene skin surface shall be attached to the fabric of the grout band.
 The foam liner and fabric shall be *wide and having a length **sufficient to cover the circumference of the pipe and overlap after closure.

-* The width of the foam grout band will be governed by the width of the joint space and the type of pipe that is used.
+- The width of the Foam Grout Diaper will be governed by the width of the joint space and the type of pipe being used.
 The width should be sufficient to bridge the joint space and be secured to the pipe walls on each side of the joint without failure due to slippage.

-** The length of the foam grout band will be governed by the circumference, with extended tab lengths, to accomplish overlapping the ends after the joint is filled with grout.
+- The length of the Foam Grout Diaper will be governed by the circumference, with extended tab lengths to accomplish overlapping of the ends once the joint has been filled with grout.

 Pipe Sizes: 12-144″